ikersojo/04_philosophers/README.md

 timestamp_in_ms X died
 ```
 ## New alowed functions
-- printf is now allowed (included in stdio.h).
+- printf is now allowed, ue to the use of long printing with %ld (included in stdio.h).
 - usleep and gettimeofday to manage time (included in sys/time.h).
 - pthread_create, pthread_detach, pthread_join, pthread_mutex_init, pthread_mutex_destroy, pthread_mutex_lock and pthread_mutex_unlock to manage threads (included in pthread.h).